AlexDAL1992/sound/README.md

 -------------------------------Sound Program-----------------------------
-Shape drawing project made by Duc Anh LE, 30th April.2018
+Sound project made by Duc Anh LE, 30th April.2018

 This project uses a Raspberry Pi 3 Mode B to host the project which allows users to record sound with a microphone and then